+Deep axial cuts on the seal OD can also create a

+leak path.

-Bearing Cup Removal: Ferrous Hubs
+Bearing Race Removal: Iron Hubs

-Removal of bearings and cups should be done with extreme care so that hub bores, bearings, spindles, and housings are not damaged.
-Follow the hub manufacturer's procedures for removing the bearing cups.
-This can best be done by using a bearing puller or press.
-When pullers or presses are not available for cup removal, a soft steel bar may be used.
+Bearing and race removal should be done with extreme care so that hub bores, bearings, spindles, and housings are not damaged.
+Follow the hub manufacturer's procedures.
+A bearing puller or press are helpful to avoid damage.
+When pullers or presses are not available for cup removal, a soft steel bar should be used to avoid damaging raceways..

 CAUTION[ :Do not use hardened drifts, center punches , or brass bars.
 They may chip and cause damage or personal injury.

-Bearing Cup Removal: Aluminum Hubs
+Bearing Race Removal: Aluminum Hubs

 Removal of bearings and cups should be done with extreme care so that hub bores, bearings, spindles, and housings are not damaged.
-Follow the hub manufacturer 's procedures for removing the bearing cups.
+Follow the manufacturer 's procedures for removal.

-If required on an aluminum hub, remove the bearing cup by welding a large bead around the bearing surface of the steel cup, letting the assembly cool and removing the bearing cup.
+If necessary, in aluminum hubs, remove the race by welding a large continuous bead around the raceway, letting the assembly cool and removing the race/cup.
 If a welder is not available, heat the hub to 300°F and pound out the bearing cups with a hammer and soft steel bar being careful not to damage the hub.
-Inspect the bearing cup bore for evidence of cup rotation or spun cups.
-If cup rotation exists, replace the hub.
+Never use a torch.
+Inspect the bearing cup bore for evidence of rotation or cup spin.
+If the cups spun in the hub replace the hub.

 CAUTION[ :Do not exceed 300° F(150°C).
-Higher temperatures may weaken the hub material.
-Do not use acetylene torches or other welding equipment to heat the hub because localized high temperatures may result, weakening the hub.
-Hub temperatures can be measured by using a temperature probe such as a thermocouple or temperature sensitive wax markers which are widely available from temperature measuring equipment suppliers.
-Use the appropriate safety equipment when handling the hot hub to avoid burns.
+Higher temperatures may weaken the material.
+Do not use acetylene torches or other welding equipment to heat the hub because localized high temperatures may weaken the hub.
+Hub temperatures can be measured by using a temperature probe such as a thermocouple,, or a Touchless Infrared Thermometer heat gauge.
+Use the appropriate safety equipment when handling a hot hub to avoid burns.

 Cleaning Wheel Bearings

-A bearing which has been removed from a vehicle should first be cleaned with a petroleum distillate solvent.
-The solvent itself must be clean and filtered.
-Steam or water should never be used.
-They will allow bearings to rust in a very short time.
+After removing and reinstalling a bearing, clean it with a petroleum distillate solvent.
+The solvent should must be clean and filtered.
+Never use steam or water, they will cause rust in a very short time.

-After a bearing has been cleaned with solvent it should be dried using a compressed air gun and blowing air through the bearing from one end of the roller to the other.
-When air is used to dry a bearing, make sure there is no water in the air line and do not spin the bearing at any time with compressed air.
+After a bearing has been cleaned, allow it to dry.
+Avoid using compressed air .

+CAUTION: Compressed air can introduce contamination from the air line.

-To ensure against unnecessary wear, all parts and assemblies coming in contact with, or operating together with, the bearing should be thoroughly cleaned with solvent, dipped in clean axle lubricant and placed in protective oil paper.
-If oil paper is not available, use a clean, dry shop towel.
+To ensure against contamination, clean all parts coming in contact with, or operating with the bearing.
+Spray these with clean axle lubricant prior to reassembly.
+If you are storing the parts, place in protective oil paper or on a dry shop towel.

 PREPARING WHEEL SEALS AND BEARINGS FOR INSTALLATION

 Refer to Fig. 1, for a diagram of a properly installed wheel seal and related components.
-The correct installation of oil seals ensures maximum sealing efficiency and service life.
-There are four items which affect proper installation and oil seal performance:
+Correct installation of oil seals ensures maximum sealing and service life.
+There are four key points to assure proper installation and performance:

-The hub bore and the spindle must be prepared to receive the seal.
+The hub bore and spindle must be prepared to receive the seal.

-The seal must be prepared for installation.
+The seal must be prepared for installation using the manufacturer’s instructions.

 The seal must be properly installed using tools designed for the purpose.